If you or someone you know is in crisis, call or text 988 or open a chat at 988lifeline.org.

 Medicare beneficiaries receiving inpatient care are also responsible for 20% of the Medicare-approved amount for mental health services from doctors and other providers they receive while hospitalized.
 The number of these visits can vary based on each individual’s specific needs.

 If you have a Medigap plan, you’ll pay significantly less for mental health services.
-To understand what you’ll pay, explore the benefits offered by each Medigap plan type
+To understand what you’ll pay, explore the benefits offered by each Medigap plan type.

-If you have a Medicare Advantage plan, it must have at least the same level of coverage as Original Medicare.
-Your specific costs will vary depending on your specific plan.
+If you have a Medicare Advantage plan, it must have at least the same level of coverage as Original Medicare.The cost of Medicare Advantage plans vary depending on the specific plan.

 If you ever have any questions about what’s included with your specific Medicare coverage, we’re here to help!
 Chapter’s Medicare Advisors can help you understand your insurance and explore other options.